Are you someone who feels very detached from the people around you?

 Instead of freely making decisions for yourself, you are unconsciously allowing your painful past to dictate your future, your relationships, and your personality.
 And there should be no amount of pain that justifies why you should deprive yourself of your own happiness.

-But in order to understand how you can stop hating, you have to get to know a few of the reasons why you began hating everyone in the first place.
+In order to understand how you can stop hating, you have to get to know a few of the reasons why you began hating everyone in the first place.

 Below are some of the plausible causes behind all that hatred you feel.